D'Amelio Network Blog

 Women and Success When it comes to women at work – what matters more, confidence or competence?
 The answer is surprising because the latest research shows why confidence is important at work - even more important than actual skills.

 Basketball superstar BILL WALTON is known by thousands for his achievements on the basketball court and behind the microphone.
 By all accounts, he’s led a charmed life.
-But few people know the back story to Bill’s life – his lifelong stuttering affliction and health problems that resulted in 37 surgeries including one that ended his playing career and one for catastrophic spine failure in 2008.
+But few people know the back story of Bill’s life – his lifelong stuttering affliction and health problems that resulted in 37 surgeries including one that ended his playing career and one for catastrophic spine failure in 2008.
 What’s astounding is just how positive and upbeat Bill Walton is given all he has been through.
 He is one of the most positive people I know – and the nicest.
 When I’ve been with Bill at his speaking engagements, he didn’t leave the room until the last person waiting to shake his hand, get an autograph, or take a photo got what they so patiently waited for.
 Here’s the typical feedback I receive from people who’ve engaged Bill to speak: “Bill went out of his way to make EVERY person in the room feel like they mattered -- and he personally spent time talking to each of them.
 Simply unbelievable, which an email cannot describe.” – Irving Place Capital So much of Bill’s success is rooted in lessons he learned from his great college basketball coach, John Wooden.
 I asked Bill to share three pieces of advice on the path to success.
 Here’s what he wrote – in his own words.
 Much of it has to do with confronting reality, something most of us struggle with in a world that’s changing at warp speed.
 His advice here is truly inspirational – and I hope you enjoy Bill’s personal anecdotes.

 It’s only fitting that BILL WALTON, one of the most colorful figures in all of sports, gets some extra attention during March Madness.
 Back From the Dead, Bill’s autobiography, was released in paperback this week – smack in the middle of the NCAA college basketball tournament.